\\\ Dog-Friendly Safe Beaches

 An online referendum had been held in the village which polled overwhelmingly for a ban on the cheap bodyboards, replacing them with a hire service of better quality boards, hoping to cut down on plastic waste reaching shorelines and disintegrating into the tiny particles that wildlife and pets can easily digest.

-The problem of discarded polystyrene boards that start breaking up in the environment and water, into tiny pieces, cause animals who feed on this waste to think they have eaten substantially only in fact to actually starve themselves of food and die.
+The problem of visitors discarding polystyrene boards was at an epidemic level, simply after one use on the beach.
+The boards start breaking up in the environment and water, into tiny pieces, cause animals who feed on this waste to think they have eaten substantially, only to actually starve themselves of food and die.

 The below image provides you with evidence of the boards discarded by beachgoers left behind after use, just on one North Devon beach, that disintegrates and causes havoc for our wildlife – and our dogs – if they eat broken down pieces when scavenging during walks.
 (Picture by Neil Hembrow/Devon Live).